olympianoiseco/AudiounitFileBrowserBug/README.md

 # Creating Custom Audio Effects
-Add custom audio effect processing to apps like Logic Pro X and GarageBand by creating Audio Unit (AU) plug-ins.
+Add custom audio-effect processing to apps like Logic Pro X and GarageBand by creating Audio Unit (AU) plug-ins.

 ## Overview
 This sample app shows you how to create a custom audio effect plug-in using the latest Audio Unit standard (AUv3).
 The AUv3 standard builds on the [App Extensions][1] model, which means you deliver your plug-in as an extension that’s contained in an app distributed through the App Store or your own store.

 The sample Audio Unit is a low-pass filter that allows frequencies at or below the cutoff frequency to pass through to the output.
 It attenuates frequencies above this point.
 It also lets you change the filter’s resonance, which boosts or attenuates a narrow band of frequencies around the cutoff point.
-You set these values by moving the draggable point around the plug-in’s user interface as shown in the figure below.
+You set these values by moving the draggable point around the plug-in’s user interface, as shown in the figure below.

 ![plug-in User Interface][image-1]